ICRS/101/2025-Winter/assembly-instructions.md

 ![washers](/2024-Autumn/images/washers.jpg)

-Next fit two screws in the holes adjacent to the heatsink on the motor driver.
+Next fit two screws (use the 16 mm screws here) in the holes adjacent to the heatsink on the motor driver.
 Align this with the washers and lower it into place.
 Secure it in place by using two nuts on the opposite side.
 Ensure the heatsink is nearest the end of the robot.

 ![motor-driver](/2024-Autumn/images/motor-driver.jpg)